 Oxford Nanopore was founded on the science of Professor Hagan Bayley of the University of Oxford.
 In 2008 the Company created a series of collaborations with world-leading nanopore researchers at other institutions including Harvard, University of California Santa Cruz and Boston University.
 Further collaborations have since been added; these, in combination with in-house expertise and Intellectual Property give the company a leading position in nanopore technology.

 Oxford Nanopore is based at the Oxford Science Park outside Oxford, UK, with satellite offices in Cambridge (UK), New York and Boston.

 What is a nanopore?

 A nanopore is a very small hole.
 The first generation of Oxford Nanopore's technology used bespoke pore-forming proteins to create holes in membranes formed from lipid bilayers and since then proprietary membranes have been developed that can be shipped with nanopores pre-embedded.
-Multiple nanopore measurements are made in parallel using the company's proprietary arrayed sensor chip, contained within the miniaturised MinION™ device and the GridIONTM platform.
+Multiple nanopore measurements are made sequentially or in parallel using the company's proprietary arrayed sensor chip, contained within the miniaturised MinION™ device, the benchtop PromethION™ system and the GridION™ platform.